rishabprasad005/role-courses/D0280/Notes.md

 ## **5.1.** Troubleshooting OpenShift Software-defined Networking

 - OpenShift implements a software-defined network (SDN) to manage the network infrastructure of the cluster and user applications.
-Software-defined networking is a networking model that allows you to manage network services through the abstraction of several networking layers.
-It decouples the software that handles the traffic, called the control plane, and the underlying mechanisms that route the traffic, called the data plane.
-Among the many features of SDN, open standards enable vendors to propose their solutions, centralized management, dynamic routing, and tenant isolation.
+Software-defined networking is a networking model that allows you to manage network services through the abstraction of several networking layers. **It decouples the software that handles the traffic, called the control plane, and the underlying mechanisms that route the traffic, called the data plane**.

+- Some of the features of SDN includes centralized management, dynamic routing, tenant isolation and most importantly 'open standards', which enable vendors to propose their solutions.

 - To learn more about **control plane** and **data plane**, click [here](https://www.geeksforgeeks.org/difference-between-control-plane-and-data-plane/)